Rage and Glory: Plot

 The film begins with an underground Lehi broadcast by Daphne (Khana Azulai) from a building basement in Jerusalem, where the commander of the Jerusalem branch, Melnik (Yigal Naor) and broadcaster Slonim (Lior Nachman), are located.

 The date is March 14, 1942, about a month after the assassination of Avraham Stern.
 Lehi HQ sends Eddie "The Butcher" (Juliano Mer), a fearless fighter, to Jerusalem to shake up the passive cell and kill the British commander in Jerusalem.

 Also among the cell's fighters is Noah Kaplan (Roni Pinkovich), a 19-year-old high school graduate.
-He is in love with his high school girlfriend Angela Sasson (Rona Fried).
-Roni arrives at a dance party attended by British soldiers.
+He is in love with his high school girlfriend Angela Sasson (Rona Frid).
+Noah arrives at a dance party attended by British soldiers.
 Angela introduces Noah to her father (Jacques Cohen) and mother (Gaby Aldor), but they disapprove of her relationship with Noah.

 The British arrest Shimon Rubovitz (Yahli Bergman) while distributing leaflets.
 He is tortured to death by interrogator Garwin (John Phillips), but does not name his friends.

 Eddie plans to kill the British commander.
 The explosives are being prepared by "Pinocchio" (Tovia Gelber) and should explode when the command vehicle enters the fortified base.
 The explosive fails to detonate, the plan goes awry, however the fighter Alex (Dudu Yafet) still desperately opens fire, followed by the rest of the attackers.
 The British open heavy fire and hit Alex.
 The fighters retreat with the wounded, but their hiding place is betrayed by an informant.
 The British rush there and capture Alex.
 He appears before a British court-martial and delivers a fiery speech against the British government's treacherous policy of preventing Jewish rescue from the Holocaust by blocking them from escaping to the Land of Israel.
 Alex is sentenced to death by a British court, defiantly refuses a petition for clemency, and is executed by the British on the gallows.
 "Pinocchio" manages to escape to the apartment of his girlfriend Yael (Segal Cohen), who takes care of him and cheers him up.

-Noah and Angela marry is secret from her parents.
+Noah and Angela marry in secret.
 Her father eventually decides to sell his factory and emigrate to the United States, and Angela informs Noah that she must leave with her parents.

 Eddie prepares an attack on the British base by planting a bomb on a captured British truck full of Lehi fighters dressed as British soldiers.
 They manage to infiltrate the British base in a truck, but are recognized.
 A long, bitter battle ensues, in which Eddie and all of Lehi's attackers are killed except for Noah, who manages to escape.
 The car explodes and wreaks havoc.

-Noah was caught six weeks later, sentenced to life in prison and released with the establishment of the State of Israel.
+Noah is caught six weeks later, sentenced to life in prison and released with the establishment of the State of Israel.